Vyral/mark-ramey/_posts/2019-11-11-letter-of-the-heart---the-space-for-something-new.md

 ---
 layout: post
-title: The Space for Something New
+title: Letter of the Heart - The Space for Something New
 date: 2019-11-11 16:40:24
 tags:
   - Letters of the Heart